MikeSofaer/vanna/README.markdown

 Change 'ActionController::Base' to 'Vanna::Base'

+It you want to use Devise, do this:
+    include Devise::Controllers::Helpers

+And then you can do this:
+    before_filter :authenticate_user!

 #Usage

 ##Controllers

 Controllers normally return hashes of the data you want to render.
 Don't call render from inside a controller.
 If a controller uses params, use (opts=params) in the signature, so it can be called from other controllers.
 Use other controller methods to construct the full page dictionary

+##Redirects

+Your happy path redirects work by putting a line in your controller telling Vanna what to do after a successful POST.
+    redirect_on :create, :to => :index

+For more complex logic, you write a post-processor block:
+    post_process :html do
+      def post_create(json_response)
+        Response.new(:status => 302, :location => path_in_another_controller(json_response[:some_id])
+      end
+    end

 ##Views